DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * description `string`: [Optional] A user-friendly description of this table.
   * encryptionConfiguration [EncryptionConfiguration](#encryptionconfiguration)
   * etag `string`: [Output-only] A hash of this resource.
   * expirationTime `string`: [Optional] The time when this table expires, in milliseconds since the epoch.
 If not present, the table will persist indefinitely.
 Expired tables will be deleted and their storage reclaimed.
+The defaultTableExpirationMs property of the encapsulating dataset can be used to set a default expirationTime on newly created tables.
   * externalDataConfiguration [ExternalDataConfiguration](#externaldataconfiguration)
   * friendlyName `string`: [Optional] A descriptive name for this table.
   * id `string`: [Output-only] An opaque ID uniquely identifying the table.
   * kind `string`: [Output-only] The type of the resource.
-  * labels `object`: [Experimental] The labels associated with this table.
+  * labels `object`: The labels associated with this table.
 You can use these to organize and group your tables.
 Label keys and values can be no longer than 63 characters, can only contain lowercase letters, numeric characters, underscores and dashes.
 International characters are allowed.
 Label values are optional.
 Label keys must start with a letter and each label in the list must have a different key.
   * lastModifiedTime `string`: [Output-only] The time when this table was last modified, in milliseconds since the epoch.
   * location `string`: [Output-only] The geographic location where the table resides.
 This value is inherited from the dataset.
   * numBytes `string`: [Output-only] The size of this table in bytes, excluding any data in the streaming buffer.